opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_role_v3.md

 * `effect` - (Required) The value can be Allow and Deny.
 If both Allow and Deny are found in statements, the policy evaluation starts with Deny.

+* `resource` - (Optional) The value can be Allow and Deny.
+If both Allow and Deny are found in statements, the policy evaluation starts with Deny.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: